Code-Institute-Submissions/hardingrichard-pp5-diabetes-prediction_JanResub/README.md

 # Diabetes Prediction
 The Diabetes Predictor is a Machine Learning project that assists healthcare professionals in providing a prediction on whether or not a patient has diabetes using data inputs.
-The dashboard for the Diabetes Predictor is hosted on Heroku and can be accessed [HERE](https://pp5-diabetes-prediction.herokuapp.com/)

 ![Example image](docs/screenshots/dashboard_example.png)
+The dashboard for the Diabetes Predictor is hosted on Heroku and can be accessed [Clicking Here](https://pp5-diabetes-prediction.herokuapp.com/)

 ## Table of Contents
 1. [Dataset Content](#dataset-content)